abdur-rafi/teaching-BUET/CSE_170/numpy/README.md

 Try these image manipulation problems using NumPy and matplotlib:

 1. Load the grayscale image, transpose the array and display it.
-2. Load the grayscale image, find the index of the maximum pixel value.
-3. Load the grayscale image, move the top half of the image to the bottom half and the bottom half to the top half, and display the result.
+2. Load the grayscale image, move the top half of the image to the bottom half and the bottom half to the top half, and display the result.

 ## 10a.
 Solutions to Image Manipulation Practice Problems